South Tangerang Banten, Indonesia Travel Guide

 Visit local "warung" (eateries) in residential areas for authentic and inexpensive meals, immersing yourself in daily local life.

-Offers a pleasant and authentic local experience.
+Offers a pleasant and traditional local experience.

 A popular spot for locals to unwind.